 If you do try to do that, good luck to you!
 Just remember that you might void your warranty if you go meddling on the inside of your PS5 controller.
 And that warranty could actually provide a simpler solution...

 How to get a replacement PS5 controller from Sony

-If you’ve bought a PS5 controller in the last few months, there’s a good chance that your DualSense is still under warranty.
+If you've bought a PS5 controller in the last few months, there's a good chance that your DualSense is still under warranty.
 And it's important to check the warranty status of your controller.
 If you attempt to repair it yourself, this may actually void the warranty.
 Which would be an expensive mistake.

 If you head to Sony's official 'Fix and Replace' webpage, you'll be able to check if your PS5 controller is indeed under warranty.
 Here you can check what your options are when it comes to fixing this problem.